University strategy

 Annual review of our progress

-The President of Council and the Vice-Chancellor provide a review of the University’s activities at the end of each financial year in the University Financial Statement.
+The President of Council and the Vice-Chancellor provide a review of the University’s activities in the Financial Statement.
 Financial statements are published annually, usually in December.

 Academic quality and standards